Brazing-aluminum:

 Stop-off materials may be needed to avoid that molten filler metal will flow over areas that must remain clean.

-Interested readers may wish to browse through Commercial sources publications that offer information on Filler Metals:
+Interested readers may wish to browse through sources listed in our publication on Brazing in Bulletin 77.

 Fluxes